gregberns/Model-Based-Agent-Evaluation/README.md

 ---

+## Context

+For engineers not steeped in Machine Learning concepts:

+A model can be thought of like a mock or stub.
+It is a simplified representation of a component, system, environment... really anything - a person even.

+A model can be placed in an environment/system, and the system can perform actions upon the model as if it were the real thing.
+This is similar to how an HTTP mock simulates an HTTP request.

+The "Virtual Plugins" described below are the Mocks.
+The "Playbooks" (prompts) are what are being modified.
+The Agent and Orchestrator are the execution environment.
+And the objective is to 'test' or evaluate that the Playbooks and Agents reliably execute the desired actions.

+---

 ### The Challenge: Automating Maintenance with Confidence

-Let's say you maintain a large library of similar components—plugins, microservices, or internal tools.
-The overhead of keeping them all consistent is immense.
+Maintaining a large library of similar components, plugins, microservices, or internal tools can be a challenge.
+There's a large overhead to maintaining consistency throughout the system.
 Tasks like updating dependencies, enforcing coding patterns, or applying a simple security patch across every repository create a significant maintenance burden.

 AI agents should be able to help with these common problems: